 This creamy butternut squash and chickpea curry is made with red curry paste, coconut milk, and fire-roasted tomatoes to create a flavor-packed vegan curry.
 Roasting the squash is not required in this recipe, everything goes in one pot to make it an easy comforting meal.

-The squash curry is relatively simple to make and doesn’t take much time to cook, except for cutting up butternut squash.
-If you’re new to cutting butternut squashes I have instructions below.
-To cut down on time it can be substituted with store-bought fresh or frozen pre-cut squash.
+The squash curry with coconut milk is relatively simple to make and doesn’t take much time to cook, except for cutting up butternut squash.
+If you’re new to cutting winter squash I have instructions below.
+It can be substituted with store-bought fresh or frozen pre-chopped butternut squash to cut down on time.

-If you enjoy using winter squash in cozy curries, I have a curry butternut squash chickpea soup using yellow curry powder instead of red curry paste.
-For more curries try creamy potato curry with coconut milk, vegan yellow curry with mixed vegetables, or red lentil dahl.
+If you enjoy using winter squash in cozy curries, I have a curry chickpea butternut squash soup using yellow curry powder instead of red curry paste.
+For more curry recipes try black bean curry, creamy potato curry with coconut milk, vegan yellow curry with mixed vegetables, or red lentil dahl.

 Jump to: